abraunegg/onedrive/docs/usage.md

 > [!IMPORTANT]
 > By default, this access permissions for the file link will be read-only.

-To make it a read-write link, execute the following command:
+To make the shareable link a read-write link, execute the following command:
 ```text
 onedrive --create-share-link <path/to/file> --with-editing-perms
 ```